Craig Skinner (volleyball): Kentucky (2005–present)

 After the 2004 season, Skinner had several head coaching opportunities but chose Kentucky because of the comfort level with the campus, UK being a flagship university, the proximity to the talent hotbeds in the Midwest and soccer opportunities for his wife.

 Skinner took over at Kentucky in 2004 and is the program's all-time winningest head coach.
 Skinner has led the Wildcats to 16 consecutive NCAA Tournaments, including tallying 20 or more wins in 12 of the last 14 seasons.
 In the five years before his arrival, Kentucky didn't post a winning season and hadn't made the NCAA tournament since 1993.
 Skinner posted a 17–13 record in his first year, won SEC coach of the year and qualified for the postseason.
 The Wildcats haven't missed the NCAA tournament in the 16 years since.

 In the 2020 Women's volleyball tournament, Skinner made history and led Kentucky to their first NCAA title in women's volleyball.
 The Wildcats only lost 2 sets across five tournament matches and became only the eleventh school to win an NCAA Division I volleyball championship.

 During his tenure, the Wildcats have amassed 23 All-America first, second or third team distinctions, while UK has hauled in 61 All-Southeastern Conference honors in his 15 seasons – including the 2008, 2018, 2019 and 2020 SEC Player of the Year, 2006, 2016, 2017 and 2018 SEC Freshman of the Year, 2010, 2011, 2012, 2014, 2015, 2016, 2017, 2018, 2019 and 2020 SEC Libero of the Year and the 2005 SEC Defensive Player of the Year.

 In 2019, Skinner signed a contract extension through the 2023–2024 season.
 Skinner signed another contract extension on July 1, 2022, through the 2027 season.

 Skinner's success at the helm of the program continued after winning the national title in 2020.
 In 2022 Kentucky earned its 6th straight conference title (tying with Florida for first place).
 Several players received conference and national accolades as well: Sophomore setter Emma Grome was named the SEC player of the year, while Grome, senior outside hitter Adanna Rollins and junior opposite hitter Reagan Rutherford all received AVCA All-Southeast Region First team selections.
 In 2023, Kentucky won its 7th straight conference title as Skinner was named the 2023 SEC co-coach of the year.
+In 2025, Coach Skinner again led the Kentucky Wildcats to the Final Four and National Championship game.